Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: IREMAN Algorithm

-To provide a state-of-the-art solution to the RTNUA problem, we developed the Physics-Informed Robust Employment of Multi-Agent Networks, or $\Phi$IREMAN, algorithm as a computationally efficient baseline that leverages physics-inspired local interactions to achieve emergent robustness without requiring complex learning algorithms or extensive inter-agent communication. $\Phi$IREMAN is based upon leveraging the topological properties of efficient sphere packings in 2 dimensions, insofar as they spontaneously generate hexagonal meshes in low energy configurations.
+$\Phi$IREMAN is based upon leveraging the topological properties of efficient sphere packings in 2 dimensions, insofar as they spontaneously generate hexagonal meshes in low energy configurations.
 By combining a potential field that has been designed to encourage desired network geometries with synthetic attractive and repulsive forces akin to those observed in polar fluids at the molecular level, we can engineer an energy manifold for which low energy states represent the network occupying a designed geometry and exhibiting a hexagonal mesh pattern.
-By driving the combined network system towards those low energy states, we theorize and then observe regenerating network contiguity, robustness to attrition, exploration, and efficient spatial coverage all manifesting as emergent behaviors.
+By driving the combined network system towards those low energy states, we theorize and then observe regenerating network contiguity, robustness to attrition, exploration, and efficient spatial coverage all manifesting as emergent behaviors. {The core insight underlying $\Phi$IREMAN is that the topological properties of efficient sphere packings in two dimensions, i.e., that they spontaneously generate hexagonal meshes in low-energy configurations, naturally provide the path redundancy needed to sustain $TU1$ and $TU2$ under attrition, as any individual node in a hexagonal mesh may be removed without disconnecting its neighbors.
+By combining a task-space potential field, designed to guide drones toward an appropriate network geometry, with synthetic attractive and repulsive forces akin to those observed in polar fluids at the molecular level, we engineer an energy manifold whose low-energy states correspond to the drone network occupying the designed backbone geometry while generating and regenerating a hexagonal mesh pattern around it.
+Driving the system toward these low-energy states via gradient descent, we observe that task-directed dispersion, network contiguity, robustness to attrition, and recovery from connectivity loss all manifest as emergent behaviors, serving the $TU1$ and $TU2$ objectives without requiring explicit optimization against them.}